VvSdC/ShopAI/README.md

 Run the business from one dashboard:

 - **Products, categories, brands & inventory** — full control over what you sell
-- **Orders & customers** — update fulfillment, view sales, manage accounts
+- **Orders & customers** — update fulfillment, cancel with automatic refunds where policy allows, view sales
-- **Coupons & promotions** — create time-bound offers that show up for shoppers
+- **Coupons & promotions** — create time-bound offers; expiry syncs to storefront and assistant automatically
 - **Sales insights** — totals, trends, and order value at a glance
+- **Developer Analytics** — smoke-test AI providers, run chat eval suites, and inspect token usage and routing in production

 ---